 The proposed storm drain system will install minimum 18-inch, perforated CPEP, with 24-inch, non-perforated CPEP for the segment between Gambell Street and Old Seward Highway.
 Existing water mains are located on the north side of the roadway, where applicable.
-To meet the separation distance requirement from this utility as well as provide the best benefit to roadway drainage, the new storm drain pipe will be installed along the center of the road for the majority of the system.
+To meet the separation distance requirement from the water utility, as well as provide the best benefit as a subdrain to mitigate the effects of high groundwater, the new storm drain pipe will be installed along the center of the road for the majority of the system.
 Standard catch basins will be installed along the proposed curb lines, and manholes will be Type 1.